hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-restore-point.png)

-U﻿se all the default options from **Restore Point** and click *Restore* button:
+U﻿se all the default options from **Restore Point** and click the *Restore* button:

 ![](/img/k10-restore.png)

 T﻿he restore of the MySQL database will be started from the selected restore point.
 It will take a few seconds.
-Go back to the Kasten K10 Dashboard, you should see the completed *Restore* entry under **Actions** with target namespace as *mysql*:
+Go back to the Kasten K10 dashboard.
+You should see the completed *Restore* entry under **Actions** with target namespace as *mysql*:

 ![](/img/k10-dashboard-restore.png)